xczhou-astro/xczhou-astro.github.io/content/about.md

 # About Me

 I am Xingchen Zhou (中文名：周兴晨).
 My name, Xingchen, shares the same pronunciation as “stars” in Chinese, which feels like destiny since I’ve always had a deep love for the night sky.
 From a young age, I was determined to study astronomy, and in the summer of 2023, I reached a major milestone by earning a PhD in Astrophysics from NAOC.
 My doctoral research focused on applying deep learning techniques to data analysis in photometric and spectroscopic surveys.
-I am now continuing this work as a research assistant in the CSST Scientific Application Group at NAOC.
+I am now continuing my work as a research assistant in the CSST Scientific Application Group at NAOC.

 ## Educations
 * **Ph.D. in Astrophysics** (2018 ~ 2023)